Serverless ML: Deploying Lightweight Models at Scale

 Now, navigate into this newly cloned directory.
 The repository provides a simple framework for structuring your project and code ready for deploying it as a cloud function.
 There's a few files that you should familiarise yourself with:

-• requirements.txt - Python's venerable (if flawed) convention for capturing a project's dependencies.
+- Python's venerable (if flawed) convention for capturing a project's dependencies.
 In here you'll find a list of the packages you'll need to run your Cloud Function.
-Google's service looks for this file and will automatically install files listed in it before running your function.
+Google's service looks for this file and will automatically install files listed in it before running your function.steps/train.py

-• main.py - This module contains your 'handler'.
-This is what users will interact with when they call your service when it is deployed.
-You might notice that the structure of the init_predict_handler function is a little odd.
-This is because the function needs to load your model when the main module is first loaded, and your function needs to maintain a reference to the loaded model.
-You could simply load it outside the function scope too, of course, but the structure shown soothes my OCD by limiting the 'visibility' of the model only to the function itself, and not to any other code you may write accessing the module.
+module is first loaded, and your function needs to maintain a reference to the loaded model.
+You could simply load it outside the function scope too, of course, but the structure shown soothes my OCD by limiting the 'visibility' of the model only to the function itself, and not to any other code you may write accessing the module.app.py

-• datasets/default.csv - The 'default' dataset for this example.
-This is the UCI Heart Disease dataset in CSV format.
+- The 'default' dataset for this example.
+This is the UCI Heart Disease dataset in CSV format.resources/payload.json

-• resources/payload.json - An example payload for you to send to the API when it is deployed.
-Convenient, eh?
+- An example payload for you to send to the API when it is deployed.
+Convenient, eh?notebooks/eda.ipynb

 If you've read the previous post on serverless concepts, this structure should make some sense to you.
 Anyway, now for the fun part, actually running the code.